jredli93/REACT-SpoonacularAPI/README.md

 ##	Recipes app using React.js
  Simple application for getting recipes by name.
- Technologies I used are React Router, axios and React Hooks.
+ Technologies I used are React Router, axios and React Hooks, FlexBox.

 ![](React%20App.gif)